brentsimmons/inessential.com/posts/2020/03/13/on_alternate_app_icons_for_netnewswire_f.markdown

 I know this will disappoint some people.
 My pledge is that, even when I’m disappointing you, I will tell you honestly why.

-(We’ll probably do themes for the article view way before we do this, because 1) that’s fun too!, and 2) it’s a real accessibility/readability issue.)
+(We’ll probably do themes for the article view way before we do this, because 1) that’s fun too!, and 2) it’s an accessibility/readability issue.)